hpc/charliecloud/doc-src/install.rst

   Debian based distro users may need extra steps.
 You can :code:`sudo apt install squashfuse`
   But this will only install a slower version of squashfuse.

-  If you are running images for more than testing you should follow the documentation at https://github.com/vasi/squashfuse to build from source to install :code:`squashfuse_ll`
+  If you are running images for more than testing you should follow the documentation at https://github.com/vasi/squashfuse to install from source.

 Build time